ABusuuu/Scripts/TightVNC via HTML/readme.md

-1. Folder BMSvn należy skopiować do na dysk C:/
-2. Dodać do rejestru wpisy BMS.reg
+1. Copy folder BMSvnc to C:/